 - KOL (Key Opinion Leaders) also communicate with their communities and give trends and advice.

 - Companies that use Weibo to reach out to Chinese consumers, analyze their audience, and promote their brands.

-- Government to supervise information and also send information.
+- The government supervises information and also sends information.

 WHY DO YOU HAVE TO BE ON WEIBO?

 Weibo is an effective tool to establish your presence in China.

 Many foreign companies have Weibo accounts to communicate with their fans, and announce products launching… Big firms such as L’Oreal, Unilever, Louis Vuitton, and Coca-Cola have official accounts.